 2. Are Kirkland diapers eco friendly?

-I’d love to say otherwise, but unfortunately, Kirkland diapers don’t boast lots of eco-credentials.
-They’re made with ‘at least’ 20% plant-based materials, but it’s not clear what these are.
-And that leaves 80% of the diaper which is presumably made from petroleum-based plastics.
+Kirkland diapers don’t boast lots of eco-credentials.
+Having said that, they’re made with ‘at least’ 23% plant-based materials, which sounds pretty good.
+But this is probably just the wood pulp, which most diapers use, even the ones made mainly with petroleum-based plastics.
+And that still means 77% of the diaper is made from non-plant-based materials.
 Kirkland diapers are elemental chlorine-free, which means some chlorine is still used.

 Chlorine bleaching is used by many diaper companies to make diapers more absorbent, but it’s terrible for the planet.
 There are more eco-friendly ways of doing this, but some companies are a little behind on the memo: most notably, Pampers and Huggies.